 We learned a lot about the various issues you may encounter when doing long exposures.
 Now the question is: How do you take photos for stacking?

 In this section, we’ll show you how to do it on the field and how to blend the exposures afterwards in Photoshop.

 Setting Up Your Camera

-At the location, set up your gear as normal, but make sure your camera settings and ND-filters gives a good exposure with a histogram peaking just over the middle to the right when using an exposure time of 30 seconds.
+At the location, set up your gear as usual.
+Make sure your camera settings and ND-filters produce the correct exposure.
+Your histogram should peak just over the middle to the right when using an exposure time of 30 seconds.

 Get some extra exposures just in case some of them get blurred due to camera shake from a sudden wind gust or bypassing bus.
 You can leave out a particular shot from your sequence in the photo stacking process.

-Processing in Photoshop
+Post-Processing in Photoshop

 In the appearing dialogue, choose Add Open Files to make the set of images appear under files to use for stacking.

 Click OK to begin the blending process.
 It usually takes some time for Photoshop to create a single Smart Object from all of the exposures.

-Using photo stacking can prevent a few headaches, save you time, and help you get great shots that otherwise might not be possible.
+Using photo stacking can save you a lot of time and help you get awesome shots that otherwise might not be possible.